madebypixel02/Operating-Systems-Practices/README.md

-# Operating-Systems-Practices
+# Operating-Systems-Practices | UOC

-[UOC] A repo to host my practices for the Operating Systems subject
+*A repo to host my practices for the Operating Systems subject 💻*